Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Holographic Complexity

 \section{Holographic Complexity}

 We now turn to the study of holographic complexity in the background of the two black hole solutions introduced in the previous section.
-Consider a $d$-dimensional spacelike surface $\Sigma$ parameterized by the embedding functions $X^\mu(\sigma^a)$ and anchored at a timeslice $\Sigma_\text{bnd}$ on the conformal boundary of spacetime, as visualized in Figure~\ref{fig:stationary_surface}.
-The authors of \cite{belin2022does} defined a family of observables $\mathcal{O}_\zeta[\Sigma_\text{bnd}]$ as the value of a functional $F_\zeta[\Sigma]$ evaluated on a stationary surface $\Sigma_\text{c}$, i.e.,
+Consider a $d$-dimensional spacelike surface $\Sigma$ parameterized by the embedding functions $X^\mu(\sigma^a)$ and anchored at a timeslice $\Sigma_\text{bnd}$ on the conformal boundary of spacetime, as visualized in Figure~\ref{fig:extremal_surface}.
+The authors of \cite{Belin:2021bga} defined a family of observables $\mathcal{O}_\zeta[\Sigma_\text{bnd}]$ as the value of a functional $F_\zeta[\Sigma]$ evaluated on an extremal surface $\Sigma_\text{c}$, i.e.,

 The dimensionless scalar function $\zeta(X^\mu, g_{\mu\nu})$ is a geometric invariant constructed locally from the ambient metric $g_{\mu\nu}$, the embedding $X^\mu(\sigma^a)$, and their respective derivatives.
 For notational simplicity, we omit the explicit dependence on the derivatives.
-In the case that multiple stationary surfaces exist for the same boundary timeslice $\Sigma_\text{bnd}$, the prescription is to choose the surface that maximizes the value of the functional out of all stationary surfaces.
+In the case that multiple extremal surfaces exist for the same boundary timeslice $\Sigma_\text{bnd}$, the prescription is to choose the surface that maximizes the value of the functional out of all extremal surfaces.

 It was proposed that the observables $\mathcal{O}_\zeta$ can be interpreted as holographic duals of different complexity measures of the boundary field theory on the timeslice $\Sigma_\text{bnd}$.
-The main motivation for this proposal is that for suitable choices of $\zeta$, the observables above exhibit the same linear late-time growth behavior as complexity, and that they exhibit the switchback effect in the presence of shockwaves \cite{jorstad2023complexity}.
+The main motivation for this proposal is that for suitable choices of $\zeta$, the observables above exhibit the same linear late-time growth behavior as complexity, and that they exhibit the switchback effect in the presence of shockwaves \cite{Jorstad:2023kmq}.
 Importantly, this proposal includes the CV proposal as a special case by choosing $\zeta(X^\mu, g_{\mu\nu}) = 1$.
-Additionally, the proposal has been generalized to functionals evaluated on codimension-zero regions of spacetime, which includes the CA proposal as a special case \cite{belin2023complexity}, as well as observables defined by evaluating a functional $F$ on the surface which extremizes a different functional $G$.
+Additionally, the proposal has been generalized to functionals evaluated on codimension-zero regions of spacetime, which includes the CA proposal as a special case \cite{Belin:2022xmt}, as well as observables defined by evaluating a functional $F$ on the surface which extremizes a different functional $G$.
 We will not consider these further extensions in this paper.